trk20/Scuffle/README.md

 - Direction arrow is inversed at the moment
 - Model needs a lot of refactoring.
 A lot of outdated code is causing issues.
 - Class diagrams, sequence diagrams not fully up to date
+- Some model tests missing for the newer classes
+  - Some existing tests are outdated due to evolving class interfaces

 ### Future Milestones
 Note: these do not include all future features yet